 Once collected, your colostrum syringes can be dated, labelled, and stored in your freezer, ready to give to your baby once they arrive.

-To bring your expressed colostrum into hospital when you have your baby, you will need…
+To bring your expressed colostrum into the hospital when you have your baby, you'll need:

-When you’re going to hospital to give birth, you can place some of your frozen colostrum syringes in a re-sealable bag, and put it inside a cool bag between a bag of crushed ice or some ice blocks.
+When you're going to the hospital to give birth, you can place some of your frozen colostrum syringes in a re-sealable bag and put it inside a cool bag between a bag of crushed ice or some ice blocks.

-You should let your midwife know that you have colostrum with you when you arrive at the hospital.
-They will label it with the date and time it was removed from your freezer at home and store it in the hospital fridge or freezer for you.
+Tell your midwife that you have colostrum with you when you arrive at the hospital.
+They will label it and store it in the fridge or freezer at the hospital for you.

 Once they're born, some newborns struggle to breastfeed at first, and others are unable to maintain their blood sugar levels.
 In these situations, your expressed colostrum is the perfect first food for your baby.

 Before you feed your baby, the syringe needs to be brought to room temperature.
 To do this, you can place the bag with the syringe fully into warm water.
-Then, your midwife will show you how to feed your baby using the syringe or a small cup.
+Your midwife will demonstrate how to use a small cup or syringe to feed it to your baby.